phorton1/Arduino-theClock3/docs/readme.md

 cut the wood, and the **STL Files** (3D models) used to 3D print the plastic parts.

-The clock was *implemented* by using the **Lightburn** laser CNC machine control software to cut the wood from the Fusion DXF files using my [**20mm CNC machine**](https://github.com/phorton1/Arduino-esp32_cnc20mm), and the **Prusa Slicer** and **OctoPrint** to slice the Fusion STL files and send them to my **Prusa MK3S 3d printer** to make the plastic parts.
+The clock was *implemented* by using the **Lightburn** laser CNC machine control program to cut the wood from the Fusion DXF files using my [**20mm CNC machine**](https://github.com/phorton1/Arduino-esp32_cnc20mm), and the **Prusa Slicer** and **OctoPrint** to slice the Fusion STL files and send them to my **Prusa MK3S 3d printer** to make the plastic parts.